 Dermody Properties Foundation is Created

-The company officially formed the Dermody Properties Foundation, to put into place a structure and process to give back to the communities in which, it does business.
+The company officially formed the Dermody Properties Foundation, to put into place a structure and process to give back to the communities in which it does business.
 The Foundation was funded by the profits generated by the hard work and dedication of all employees at Dermody Properties/DP Partners.
 Funding decisions are made by a committee of employees each year.
 With a focus on the arts, education, and family, as well as a special emphasis on children and the elderly, the employee-managed Foundation provides on average more than $100,000 in donations per year to various organizations, and has in its first 10 years of operation, donated more than $2 million in funds to more than 230 worthy non-profit organizations and community causes.

 Institutional Partnerships Fuel Growth

-Michael Dermody purchases his family's ownership in Dermody Properties and leads the strategy of seeking institutional partnerships to help fuel the growth that the company would see in the next 15 plus years.
+Michael Dermody purchased his family's ownership in Dermody Properties and lead the strategy of seeking institutional partnerships to help fuel the growth that the company would see in the next 15 plus years.
 Michael steered the company into a 14-year strategic partnership with the California Public Employees’ Retirement System (CalPERS), the largest public pension plan in the country.
 This unique equal partnership was ahead of its time, for a modest, private development company like Dermody Properties, to partner with a large public pension fund.
-The partnership with CalPERS consistently earned above average industry returns for the 14 plus years it existed.
+The partnership with CalPERS consistently earned above average industry returns for the 14-plus years it existed.
 As Dermody Properties expanded its national presence, it would create additional financial platforms with other major partners, including the California State Teachers Retirement Fund (CalSTRS), and Lazard Frères & Co.
 These institutional partnerships would become the springboard for the expansive national growth by bringing flexible financing options to match the ever-changing needs of its real estate clients.
-Clients appreciated Dermody’s creativity and this in turn sustained many long term relationships still enjoyed by the company today.
+Clients appreciated Dermody’s creativity and this in turn sustained many long-term relationships still enjoyed by the company today.